 The Ngorongoro Crater is the world’s largest, inactive volcanic caldera.
 It is 2,000 feet deep and the crater floor covers 100 square miles.
-The Ngorongoro Conservation Area, established in 1959 (3,125.3 sq. mi) is listed as a UNESCO World Heritage Site.
+The Ngorongoro Conservation Area, established in 1959 (3,125 square miles) is listed as a UNESCO World Heritage Site.
 It acts as a natural enclosure for almost every species of wildlife found in East Africa including black rhinoceros, African wild dog, lion, leopard and several of Africa’s big tuskers.
 You can witness some of the densest populations of wildlife in the world here.
-It is home to Olduvai Gorge, also known as the “Cradle of Mankind” as some of the earliest known human footprints, estimated to be 3.5 million years old, were found here by Dr Mary Leakey.
+It is home to Olduvai Gorge, also known as the “Cradle of Mankind” as some of the earliest known human footprints, estimated to be 3.5 million years old, were found here by Dr. Mary Leakey.

 Zanzibar, the exotic spice island is situated 22 miles east of mainland Tanzania.
 Its primary industries are spice and raffia trade and tourism.
-Its temperate climate offers year round travel with temperatures of 70-80°s Fahrenheit (20°s C).
-A visit to the island can offer a relaxing, low-key beach getaway, which is a superb compliment to the safari experience and a great way to overcome jetlag on your arrival to Africa, but can also provide a cultural adventure like no other.
+Its temperate climate offers year-round travel with temperatures of 70-80°s Fahrenheit (20°s C).
+A visit to the island can offer a relaxing, low-key beach getaway, which is a superb complement to the safari experience and a great way to overcome jetlag on your arrival to Africa but can also provide a cultural adventure like no other.

 Climate in Tanzania